openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 OpenStack Object Storage provides a distributed, API-accessible storage platform that can be integrated directly into an application or used to store any type of file, including VM images, backups, archives, or media files.
-In the OpenStack Dashboard, you can only manage containers and objects.
+In the OpenStack dashboard, you can only manage containers and objects.

 In OpenStack Object Storage, containers provide storage for objects in a